humdrum-tools/humdrum-documentation/guide/ch37/index.md

 add the kern \`x\' signifier immediately following the \`T\' or \`t\'.
 This indicates that the trill size is an "editorial interpretation."

-The `**kern` representation treats appoggiaturas in a special way.
-In general, `**kern` is oriented to representing things in a manner closer to how they sound.
+The <span class="rep">kern</span> representation treats appoggiaturas in a special way.
+In general, <span class="rep">kern</span> is oriented to representing things in a manner closer to how they sound.
 Consequently, appoggiaturas are encoded as they would be logically performed.
 For example, a quarter-note preceded by an appoggiatura (small note) would be performed as two eighth-notes.